Training Provider Frequently Asked Questions

 Once approved as a Training Provider, you will be asked to submit the qualifications you wish to be approved for.
 As long as you meet the criteria for the individual qualifications you wish to offer, and can demonstrate the resources in place for successful delivery, you will be passed during the onboarding audit.
 Additional qualifications can be added at a later date or when new qualifications are released, again, there will be an application process for this.
 Contact your Account Manager for more information about new qualifications.

-No, other than the bi-annual membership fees and candidate registration fees there are no additional costs.
+There is no extra cost for offering additional qualifications other than the candidate registration fees there are no additional costs.
 The same fee will apply whether you offer 2 or 10 iPET Network qualifications

 EQA or External Quality Assurance is the process of auditing the quality assurance of a qualification from all angles.
 An EQA will look at Training Provider’s resources such as employees and premises, qualification process, student progression and feedback, assessments, internal quality assurance and more with the purpose of maintaining the qualifications validity.
 Thorough checks will be made and actions raised if required.
 At iPET Network we know this process can be daunting for Training Providers but we wish to offer full support and the EQA audits are a method of highlighting improvements and standardising best practice.
-Certificates will only be released once an EQA has signed off the cohort of learners.
+Certificates will only be released once an EQA has completed rolling sampling.
 EQA audits typically take place twice a year but we can offer more audits as required.

 IQA or Internal Quality Assurance is the quality checking process which ensure the Tutor is delivering the qualification correctly and meeting the required criteria.
 Depending on the Tutor Risk Rating (a figure dictated by the Awarding Organisation which takes into account ‘risk’ factors such as a new provider or a new qualifications), the IQA will look at a sample of work and review.